Marklogic-retired/marklogic-data-hub/_pages/tutorial/harmonizing-order-data.md

 After we get all of the matching documents we must then build up an array of the Products while also summing the total price.

-Once again we will use the [jsearch library](https://docs.marklogic.com/guide/search-dev/javascript) to run our query.
+Once again we use the [jsearch library](https://docs.marklogic.com/guide/search-dev/javascript) to run our query.

 Note how we query all Order documents containing the matching id.
 We use the `map` function to extract out the original content (stored in the instance part of the envelope).
 The `orders` variable will contain an array of original json objects.